PdxCodeGuild/class_shark/1 Python/labs/lab02-madlib.md

 ## Instructions

-1. Search the interwebs for an example Mad Lib
+1. Search the interwebs for an example Mad Lib or write your own
 2. Ask the user for each word you'll put in your Mad Lib
 3. Use `string concatenation` to put each word into the Mad Lib